Our 2016 Platform

 - A woman’s right to make her own reproductive health decisions;

-- A public awareness campaign to educate everyone about our obligations to the sovereign Native American nations within our borders;
+- Public awareness campaigns and improved school curricula to educate everyone about the historic significance of slavery and our obligations to the sovereign Native American nations within our borders;

 - Full equality for LGBT individuals, including the freedom to marry.

 Immigrants strengthen America.
-Immigrants should be afforded full human rights and a fair, safe, and timely path to legal status and citizenship.
-ICE is the agency we rely on to enforce immigration law, not local police agency nor vigilante or private militia groups.
+Immigrants should be treated humanely and afforded a fair, safe, and timely path to legal status and citizenship.
+Immigration policy should be enforced by the federal government, not local police agencies, vigilantes, or private militia groups.

 - Sensible policies for border management that respect the constitutional rights and civil liberties of all Americans and guests of the United States;